National Low Income Housing Coalition: Leadership

 Dolbeare headed the organization from 1977 to 1984 and 1993 to 1994.
 In 2024, NLIHC commemorated its 50 years of operations.
 In 2016, Diane Yentel, who worked as an NLIHC analyst in her first Washington, D.C., job, became president of the organization.
 Yentel succeeded Sheila Crowley, who retired after leading the organization for more than 17 years.
-In October 2024, Yentel announced she would be leaving her role in NLIHC.
-Renee M. Willis was named President and CEO of NLIHC in May 2025.
-This historic appointment makes Willis the first Black woman to lead the Coalition in its 51-year history.
-Willis brings nearly a decade of leadership and commitment to NLIHC’s mission, having joined the organization in 2015 as Vice President for Field and Communications.
-She later served as Senior Vice President for Racial Equity, Diversity, and Inclusion, before being named Interim President and CEO in January 2025.
+In October 2024, Yentel announced she would be leaving her role in NLIHC, joining the National Council of Nonprofits as president and CEO.
+Renee M. Willis replaced her as president and CEO of NLIHC in May 2025.

 Activities

 NLIHC has developed a national database on subsidized and federally assisted housing.
 HUD provides data on the number of rental assistance and insurance program it administers, which NLIHC combines with data on properties supported by the Department of Agriculture or low income housing tax credits.
-Around the 1980s the coalition was affiliated with the Low Income Housing Information Service.
+Around the 1980s, the coalition was affiliated with the Low Income Housing Information Service.

 The organization's annual publication, Out of Reach, developed a formula called the "housing wage" that spotlights the gap between income and housing costs.
 The widely cited report identifies the number of hours someone earning minimum wage would have to work to afford a two bedroom house in every jurisdiction in the country.

+In March 2026, NLIHC found that there are only 35 affordable homes for every 100 extremely low-income renters in the United States.
+The report, titled "The Gap," tracks affordable rental unit shortages in all 50 U.S. states and the District of Columbia.